A topic from the subject of Inorganic Chemistry in Chemistry.

 • Differential scanning calorimetry (DSC)

-Provides information about the crystal structure of inorganic compounds.
+Provides detailed information about the crystal structure of inorganic compounds, including lattice parameters, space group, and atomic positions.

 Applications

-Analytical techniques are used in a wide variety of applications, including:
+Analytical techniques are broadly applied in various fields, including:

 Conclusion